evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 [data 2]
 [data 3]

+Different mapping strategies for the same datatypes:

+[data 1]
+[data 2]
+[data 3]

 ### Phase 2: Full Networks, Multiple Data Streams .

 I then shifted focus to the creation of auditory displays comprised of multiple streams of IoT network data.
 Mapping strategies that work well in isolation do not necessarily work well in unison.
-I developed new mapping strategies for representing multiple streams of IoT data.
+I developed new mapping strategies for representing multiple streams of IoT data. this also required the development of new methods for acquiring, cleaning organising and mapping  multiple data streams to OSC and MIDI in Python.

 [historical son 1]

+[example from date range 1]
+[example from date range 2]
-[example from date range]
+[example from date range 3]

+[Large overall Plennary Sonification 1]
+[Large overall Plennary Sonification 2]
+[Descriptions of indivudal sound sections]

 ### Phase 3: Refine the Data to Sound Mapping Strategies and Development of Design Principles